Universe-Man/AI-Chat-Bot/README.md

 Welcome to AI Chat Bot!

-To run locally, run "npm run dev" in your terminal.
+To run locally, run "npm install" and then "npm run dev" in your terminal.

 You can find the project running at http://localhost:3000 in the browser of your choice.